unoplatform/uno.extensions/doc/Overview/Mvux/Feeds.md

 Feeds are used as a gateway to request data from services and expose it in a stateless manner so that it can be displayed by the View.

-Feeds are stateless, and do not provide support for reacting upon changes the user makes to the data on the View, the data can only be reloaded and refreshed upon request which is when the underlying task or Async-Enumerable will be invoked and the data refreshed.
+Feeds are stateless and do not provide support for reacting upon changes the user makes to the data on the View, the data can only be reloaded and refreshed upon request which is when the underlying task or Async-Enumerable will be invoked and the data refreshed.
 In other words, a Feed is a read-only representation of the data received from the server.

 In contrast to Feeds, [States](xref:Overview.Mvux.States), as the name suggests, are stateful and keep track of the latest value, as updates are applied.